dudin-george/esg-parsers/README.md

 - Temporary files during processing: `esg_parsers/data/parse_run_TIMESTAMP/`
 - Final merged output: `esg_parsers/data/news_TIMESTAMP.csv`

+### Output Format

+The output files use **Tab-Separated Values (TSV)** format rather than regular CSV.
+This is important to know when importing the data into other tools:

+- When importing into Excel or other spreadsheet software, select "Tab" as the delimiter
+- When using pandas, specify `sep='\t'` in the `read_csv` function
+- The file extension remains `.csv` for backward compatibility, but the content format is TSV

+This format was chosen to avoid conflicts with semicolons that might appear in article content.

 ## How It Works

 1. **Request Reading**: The tool reads company and date range information from the request.csv file
 2. **Concurrent Processing**: Multiple parsers run simultaneously for different company/source combinations
 3. **Source-specific Parsing**: Each news source has a custom parser that navigates the source's structure
 4. **Data Collection**: Articles are collected, cleaned, and stored in a structured format
-5. **Results Merging**: All temporary results are combined into a single CSV output file
+5. **Results Merging**: All temporary results are combined into a single TSV output file

 ## Configuration Options